saisathwikb-HW/Parameterized-Set-Associative-Cache-Controller/README.md

 # Parameterized Set-Associative Cache Controller

 A synthesizable, parameterized RTL implementation of a **set-associative cache controller** written in **Verilog HDL**.
 The controller supports configurable cache organization, LRU replacement, write-back, write-allocate, dirty block management, and memory stall handling.
-The design has been functionally verified using twelve independent testbenches and synthesized on a Xilinx Artix-7 FPGA using Vivado.
+The design has been functionally verified using 11 independent testbenches and synthesized on a Xilinx Artix-7 FPGA using Vivado.

 ---